danielphil/danielphil.github.io/_drafts/floating_point.md

 Floating point builds upon fixed point by including a scaling factor along with the significant digits of the number.
 This makes it possible to represent both very large and very small values using a single type.

 To do this, floating point makes use of [normalised scientific notation](https://en.wikipedia.org/wiki/Scientific_notation) to represent a number.
-If we take a number such as 0.001267, in normalised scientific notation, this becomes $$1.267\times10^{-3}$$.
+For example, the number 0.001267 becomes $$1.267\times10^{-3}$$ in normalised scientific notation.
 The number is broken down into two parts, the _mantissa_ of 1.267 and the _exponent_ of -3.

 In normalized format, the mantissa, $$m$$, can be positive or negative, but must always be in the range $$ 1.0 \geq m < 10.0$$.
 The exponent is always represented as an integer value.